Basir-ku/Thesis_Code/README.md

-# Impact of Autumn North Atlantic SST on European winter Temperature
+# Impact of Autumn North Atlantic SST on European Winter Temperature
 This repository contains the code and experiments conducted for my thesis work.

 ### Abstract